 - 1. NRW employees shall only be hired as an intermittent appointment type. - 2.
 The provisions of Article 7.03 shall apply. - 3.
 The pay range shall be step 1 of current Agency Specific CBA NRW pay table. - 4.
 In the Division of Parks and Watercraft, the primary season for NRW employees will include the pay period which includes April 1 through the pay period that includes October 31. - 5.
 ODNR shall notify the OCSEA if the primary NRW season changes. - 6.
-The NRW pay table will be updated to reflect bargaining unit increases per Article 36.
+The NRW pay rate will be updated with the beginning of the pay period which includes July 1 of each year, in accordance with the following pay table: